NHOrus/srwq-compilation/episode-21.md

 You reach for the final ignition switch.

-There is another way, Katina.
+*There is another way, Katina.*

 "Dumi?"

-Cynthia, do you have some of those Machine Cells available right now?
+*Cynthia, do you have some of those Machine Cells available right now?*

 The Bergelmir turns to face the giant motorcycle.
 "Ugh, yeah, The Bergelmir stores a small amount of backup Cells.
 Why?"

-Katina, I'm detecting a Space Noah class vessel and multiple extremely powerful mecha being launched from it.
+*Katina, I'm detecting a Space Noah class vessel and multiple extremely powerful mecha being launched from it.
 A Raubtier isn't enough firepower to make a big difference in a battle like that.
-But if we use the Machine Cells to repair the RaiOh, we may stand a better chance.
+But if we use the Machine Cells to repair the RaiOh, we may stand a better chance.*

-WHAT WILL KATINA DO?
-Anonymous Fri 19 Feb 2010 19:55:12 No.4556478 Report
->>4556473
-Raubtier.
-Don't fuck around with machine cells.
-Anonymous Fri 19 Feb 2010 19:58:12 No.4556500 Report
- Quoted By: >>4556544
->>4556473

-Raubiter, Machine cells are BAD.
-I mean they are the DG-cells of SMverse/OGverse, And im pretty sure ending up brainwashed is bad.
-Lord Guilford !UuMJgvNa0Y Fri 19 Feb 2010 19:58:12 No.4556501 Report
- Quoted By: >>4556509
->>4556529
->>4556539
- Fuck.

-I... don't know.
-On the one hand, MACHINE CELL RAIOH.

-On the other hand, shit might get fucked up.
-View SameGoogleiqdbSauceNAO? rorschach.jpg,  188KiB, 750x534

-Anonymous Fri 19 Feb 2010 20:00:12 No.4556509 Report
- Quoted By: >>4556827
->>4556501
-Make correct choice, /m/.
-Sciencegar Sciencebolt Fri 19 Feb 2010 20:05:12 No.4556529 Report
- Quoted By: >>4556543
->>4556501

-Shit is going to get fucked up either way, the difference is whose.
-SEED D Cagalli !!U5xc0wG3iH0 Fri 19 Feb 2010 20:09:12 No.4556539 Report
->>4556501

-This is a golden opportunity.

-If we Machine Cell up the Raioh AND use it responsibly, that might win over Sophia even more.
-If she sees that even an insane bisexual woman with shotacon problems, not exactly the most stable Shadow Mirrors member, can use Machine Cells in an overpowered weapon of death and not get drunk on power, she might start to side with the Shadow Mirrors over the DC.

-And we want that, don't we?
-Anonymous Fri 19 Feb 2010 20:10:12 No.4556543 Report
- Quoted By: >>4556548
->>4556529

-Well, the Raubiter won't make much of an impact, but there are allies to rely on.
-Still, Katina and her buddies would be in considerable danger.

-On the other hand, a Machine Celled RaiOh could probably tear shit apart, but side-effects would probably put the rest of the team in even more trouble then they would be in if the Raubiter is sortied.
-Sciencegar Sciencebolt Fri 19 Feb 2010 20:10:12 No.4556544 Report
- Quoted By: >>4556558
->>4556500

-You're already sitting in a machine that has Machine Cells, I should point out...
-SEED D Cagalli !!U5xc0wG3iH0 Fri 19 Feb 2010 20:11:12 No.4556548 Report
->>4556543

-If shit gets too serious with the Raioh, we ditch it for that shiny new Grungust NEO that Irm's dad is working on.

-Hey, we thought it up, it's our god-given right to get dibs on it!
-Anonymous Fri 19 Feb 2010 20:11:12 No.4556549 Report
->>4556473

-Oh fuck...

-We...We should machine cell Raioh.
-Right now the iron is hot due to the like civil war on EFA and other issues.
-I suggest we add more heat to the fire, GOOOOOOOOOO Machine cell Raioh.
-Anonymous Fri 19 Feb 2010 20:14:12 No.4556558 Report
->>4556544

-Then why not add more machine cells to the Raubiter instead in hope of it getting more firepower?

-Im getting a feeling that the Machine Cells might interfere with the LIOH feature.
-Lord Guilford !UuMJgvNa0Y Fri 19 Feb 2010 20:14:12 No.4556560 Report
- ...fuck it, MACHINE CELL THAT BITCH UP.
-I may not trust Dumi much, but it's worth a shot.
-Sciencegar Sciencebolt Fri 19 Feb 2010 20:26:12 No.4556611 Report
- Quoted By: >>4556615
->>4556619
->>4556621
->>4556634
->>4556695
 "Are you sure that's a great idea, Dumi?
 It did quite a number on the Grungust Type-3, after all.
 The effect is cool and all, but I don't want Rai-Oh to mutate."

-I'll monitor the Machine Cells, and try to ensure they retain the Raiohs original form.
-I have the full schematics, so I should be able to program them to do repair rather than full transformation.
+*I'll monitor the Machine Cells, and try to ensure they retain the Raiohs original form.
+I have the full schematics, so I should be able to program them to do repair rather than full transformation.*

-IS THIS OK Y/N?
-Haken Browning !zHe7DH816A Fri 19 Feb 2010 20:27:12 No.4556615 Report
->>4556611
-*mashes Y key*
-NuBlackAnon !!zy704HMg7tr Fri 19 Feb 2010 20:28:12 No.4556619 Report
- Quoted By: >>4556631
->>4556611
-SUPER RAI OH
-also, make the Machine Cells make the AI into a human(oid), so we can have the TRUE END route for Katina.
-The AI is the only one crazy enough for her anyway.
-Anonymous Fri 19 Feb 2010 20:29:12 No.4556621 Report
->>4556611

-YES!!!!!!!!!!!
-Fcuk Yeah!!!!!!!!!!!!!
-Haken Browning !zHe7DH816A Fri 19 Feb 2010 20:31:12 No.4556631 Report
- Quoted By: >>4556650
->>4556619
-Humanoid Dumi?
-Don't know if want.

-On the one hand, it freezes our RVs with most everyone else.
-On the other hand, it makes it easier to pick Dumi's positronic brain and unlock the ancient secrets to DGG-03 and DGG-04's ultimate gattai as RaiXephOh.
-Anonymous Fri 19 Feb 2010 20:31:12 No.4556634 Report
->>4556611
-Yes!!!
-Anonymous Fri 19 Feb 2010 20:32:12 No.4556637 Report
- Quoted By: >>4556655
- Well, this will not end well.
-Personally, I'm vouching for a catastrophe to happen.
-Anonymous Fri 19 Feb 2010 20:34:12 No.4556644 Report
- Actually act a bit reluctant, we don't want to seem like we're using the machine cells for our own benefit.
-Although no one can deny that we'll probably need the power for this fight.
-NuBlackAnon !!zy704HMg7tr Fri 19 Feb 2010 20:36:12 No.4556650 Report
- Quoted By: >>4556667
->>4556631
-uh, Bike + Rider + Upgrade = RX bro.
-Anonymous Fri 19 Feb 2010 20:38:12 No.4556655 Report
- Quoted By: >>4556663
->>4556637
-I agree, The RaiOh is a unstable enough machine as it is, that already pumps a shit ton of drugs into the pilots, if the Machine cells gets into the drug distribution then Katina would get pumped full of Machine Cells...

-But i hope that doesn?t happen.
-Anonymous Fri 19 Feb 2010 20:40:12 No.4556663 Report
->>4556655
->implying that Katina as a Kamen Rider is bad
-Haken Browning !zHe7DH816A Fri 19 Feb 2010 20:41:12 No.4556667 Report
- Quoted By: >>4556670
->>4556650
-RX also has a car, an American knockoff, and a chain of steakhouses.
-Your argument is invalid.
-NuBlackAnon !!zy704HMg7tr Fri 19 Feb 2010 20:42:12 No.4556670 Report
- Quoted By: >>4556676
->>4556667
-We have stealthrabuiter, OG Katina, and no restaurant YET Haken Browning !zHe7DH816A Fri 19 Feb 2010 20:44:12 No.4556676 Report
->>4556670
->OG Katina
-Does she randomly turn into Leona or Excellen due to inconsistent fight footage splicing?
-Anonymous Mk-II Fri 19 Feb 2010 20:49:12 No.4556695 Report
->>4556611
-tell the toaster to shut the fuck up since we are in the middle of a battle sortie and get ready to kick einst ass..
-Sciencegar Sciencebolt Fri 19 Feb 2010 21:09:12 No.4556762 Report
- Quoted By: >>4556775
->>4556778
->>4556780
->>4556790
->>4556810
->>4556866
->>4556884
->>4556961
- (Votes are still tied, this seems to be a contraversial decision.)

 "Ugh....damn, this decision was a lot easier to make when it was just theoretical..."